TWUOnline/far-centre-guides/pages/02.lead-ba/07.LDRS-300-Leadership-As-Service/03.lesson-notes/06.Unit-6/docs.md

 - Have the students create a case study around the topic “Can the being habits be integrated/ practiced as part of a healthy organizational culture” (This question can be nuanced or refined by the students).

 **Details**:
 - Let’s take a look at a global company called Atlassian.
-They are a software development company. [click here](https://www.atlassian.com)
+They are a software development company.
+[Click here!](https://www.atlassian.com)
   - [plugin:youtube](https://www.youtube.com/watch?v=Hd0JflMdqyM)
   - [plugin:youtube](https://www.youtube.com/watch?v=zgFNTNYJlUk)
   - [plugin:youtube](https://www.youtube.com/watch?v=Exx_LVWpNII)